Frequently Asked Questions

 1. Fundraising Fees and Volunteer Commitment

-o A parent signs up to be on the executive or
+o A parent signs up to be on the board or

 o A parent is the head coach of a team

-NOTE: Financial assistance from the Canadian Tire Jumpstart program is available.
+NOTE: Financial assistance from the Canadian Tire Jumpstart program or is available.
 Ask us about it.

 2. Uniform Deposit

-Leduc Minor Softball will provide your child with a uniform.
-A $100 uniform deposit will be required as a separate cheque.
-If your child does not return their uniform at the end of the season, Leduc Minor Softball will deposit the cheque.
+Leduc Minor Softball will provide your child with a uniform (jersey and belt).
+A $50 uniform fee will be applied to your account if your child does not return their uniform at the end of the season.
+This fee will be required to be paid prior to any future registration.

-There is no uniform deposit for the Learn To Play players and they get to keep their jerseys.
+There is no uniform deposit for the Timbit players and they get to keep their jerseys.

 3. Additional Training